Handling and Housing Patients with Zoonotic Infections

 Steps that must be taken

-- Inform the senior clinician, and technician supervisor.
-Contact the hospital epidemiologist if they are not available or if you have questions.
+- Inform the senior clinician and technician supervisor.
+If they are not available or if you have questions, contact the Director of Small Animal Clinical Services.

 - Hands must be washed after handling the animal and after glove removal.